aws-samples/hub-and-spoke-with-inspection-vpc-terraform/multi-account/README.md

 * Clone the repository
 * Edit the variables.tf file in each of the directories (*security-account*, *networking-account*, *spoke-account*).
 Each file contains the information used to configure the Terraform code in each AWS Account.

-**Note** EC2 instances, VPC endpoints, and AWS Network Firewall endpoints will be deployed in all the Availability Zones configured for each VPC.
+**Note** EC2 instances, and AWS Network Firewall endpoints will be deployed in all the Availability Zones configured for each VPC.
 Keep this in mind when testing this environment from a cost perspective - for production environments, we recommend the use of at least 2 AZs for high-availability.

 ## Target Architecture